HomeCompare → vs Superscript

 • No updates since 2024

-Superscript was released as free open source in 2024 after creator Justin Silva cancelled v2.
+Superscript was released as free open source after creator Justin Silva cancelled v2.
 There is nothing to buy.
-You download a frozen 2024 desktop build from GitHub and run it as-is.
+You download the frozen desktop build from GitHub and run it as-is.

 When to Choose Superscript